brainstormforce/force-ui/.github/CONTRIBUTING.md

 File Structure
 Since React follows a component-based architecture, it’s pretty common to organise your components based on the type, rather than feature.
 All the components are inside of the components folder.

-This folder inclues the folowing files:
+This folder includes the folowing files:
 1. index.jsx
 2. Component js files
 3. readme.md file having the documentation for that component